cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 import "google/api/annotations.proto";
 ```

-Unfortunately, you need these files locally.
+You need these files locally.
 How you get them does not matter as long as you get the right versions in the right locations.
 Pay particular attention to the Cosmos SDK's version of your project.
 You can obtain it with:

 ```sh
 $ grep cosmos-sdk go.mod